modxorg/Docs/en/building-sites/tag-syntax/output-filters/index.md

 ## Output Filter

-In Revolution, the Output Filter applies one or more of series of output modifiers, which behave similarly to PHx calls in MODx Evolution - except they're built into the core.
+In Revolution, the Output Filter applies one or more of series of output modifiers, which behave similarly to PHx calls in MODX Evolution - except they're built into the core.
 The syntax looks like this:

 ``` php
 [[element:modifier=`value`]]